The Community Economies Institute (CEI) fosters thought and practice to help communities survive well together.

 - Research that partners with diverse groups to understand and foster community economies.

-- Building and sustaining communities of thought and practice for members of the CEI and the associated Community Economies Research Network (CERN).
+- Building and sustaining communities of thought and practice for members of the CEI and the associated Community Economies Research Network (CERN), which currently has over 370 members from across the globe.

 - Communication and dialogue by contributing to scholarly debate, policy forums, popular media, and community initiatives.